 This is the first K-drama that I’ve seen his face and I felt sorry that I underestimated him.
-My first impression to him was he is too innocent based from his face.
+My first impression of him as he is too innocent based on his face.
 I never thought how good artist he is until I watched him do all the seven different identities perfectly.
 I saw how professional Ji Sung is while portraying those identities, it is like he loves what he is doing.
 He is very comfortable in front of the screen and you will truly see and feel the emotions which he wants to show.
-Ji Sung portrays the main leading character Cha Do Hyun effortlessly, it seems like he is used to be a kindhearted man who don’t use violence against others.
+Ji Sung portrays the main leading character Cha Do Hyun effortlessly, it seems like he is used to be a kindhearted man who doesn’t use violence against others.

 But do you know the main reason why I admire Ji Sung’s skills?
 That is because the other six personalities which he portrays.

-I can say that, Shin- Se Gi is the most handsome from all the identities that Cha Do Hyun have.
-He is a handsome guy with a bad boy image and has the strong desire to live life of his own.
+I can say that Shin- Se Gi is the most handsome from all the identities that Cha Do Hyun have.
+He is a handsome guy with a bad boy image and has the strong desire to live the life of his own.
 Though he is a bad boy, you will see how charming he is especially in front of Ri Jin.
-He do whatever he wants to do without caring about others that is why, Cha Do Hyun is the one who fix every problem he did when he came back to his senses.
-You will see the difference of Shin Se Gi to Cha Do Hyun through his fashion, the way he speak and especially, his gaze.
+He does whatever he wants to do without caring about others that is why Cha Do Hyun is the one who fix every problem he did when he came back to his senses.
+You will see the difference of Shin Se Gi to Cha Do Hyun through his fashion, the way he speaks and especially, his gaze.

 Ahn Yo Sub, Yo Na’s twin brother, has a suicidal character and wants to kill himself every time until he met Ri Jin.
 He is an intelligent and artistic introvert young boy.
 Unlike Yo Na, Yo Sub is a quiet type of person who prefers to be alone.
-He usually wears a school uniform with jacket on top and an eye glasses.
+He usually wears a school uniform with the jacket on top and eyeglasses.

 Lastly, Mr. X is the last identity which just appeared before the story end.
 He just showed maybe twice or thrice in the story but he made a big help to Cha Do- Hyun.
 He is a person who wears a top hat with a cap, an outfit like a magician.

 These are the seven identities which Ji Sung portrayed that made me admire him.
-From a serious, kind-hearted man into a bad boy image, a cool ajhussi, a delinquent young girl, a suicidal character, a 7 year old girl and a magician look guy.
+From a serious, kind-hearted man into a bad boy image, a cool ajhussi, a delinquent young girl, a suicidal character, a 7-year-old girl and a magician look guy.
 Through all these, the flexibility in Ji Sung’s character appeared.
 I never thought he could manage to portray all those seven characteristics especially Yo Na’s personality.
-He manage it effortlessly especially during the times when Cha Do Hyun sudden changes into Yo Na and then Yo Sub and then other alters.
+He manages it effortlessly especially during the times when Cha Do Hyun sudden changes in Yo Na and then Yo Sub and then other alters.
 I can see the professionalism as an artist in him.